EHS-PWD/unit03-cw04/README.md

    ```

 #### **Step 3: Embed a Local Video with the `<video>` Tag**
 3. Visit [Pexels - Video website](https://www.pexels.com/videos/) and download a video.
 Make sure to place the video in a folder called `videos` within your `media-gallery` folder.
+Your file structure should look like this:
 ```
    media-gallery/
    ├── video/